sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/130 - mapper.md

 **PDF**

-The following image shows how the Sensible app represents this config for the following example PDF:
+The following image shows the data extracted by this config for the following example PDF:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/mapper_example.png)